2021 Vegetation Management Program Update

 Beaver County will begin its 2018 roadside mowing operations during the last week of June or first week of July, depending on growing conditions.
 Mowing operations will begin in Division 5 and progress throughout the County.
 The County will mow all County roads west of Secondary Highway 834 and, hard surfaced roads east of Secondary Highway 834.
 Please let this serve as a reminder to keep gates and other debris out of County ditches, and approaches as they are difficult for the operators to see.
 Roadside mowing operations will continue within the County until roadside mowing is no longer warranted or feasible.
-For more information regarding the roadside mowing program please contact Mike Bates, Agricultural Fieldman at (780) 663-3730.
-For information regarding mowing along primary and secondary highways within the County please contact Alberta Transportation at 310-0000.